 - Have a track record of leadership and community service

-The application deadline is January 15 each year.
+The application deadline is in January of each year.

 This national contest allows the country’s most promising young scientists and mathematicians to conduct long-term original research projects and compete to win money.

 Projects may encompass a variety of fields, including the following: